Male & female entrepreneurs are different, or not?

 This difference is something you would expect too.
 It may reinforce the idea of the ultimate entrepreneur: strong, knows what he wants and is decisive.

 The flip side of this powerful behavior is that men don’t ask for help.
 Vanessa Loder reports that women are less afraid to ask for help when they need it.
 Men think they need to go on their own, making it much harder to ask for help.

-Male entrepreneurs tend to be more of a Pioneer than women
+Male entrepreneurs tend to be more of a Pioneer than the female ones

 An entrepreneurial mindset is strongly associated with being creative and a pioneer, who easily comes up with multiple ideas and business opportunities.
 Our data confirms that male business owners demonstrate a stronger Pioneer thinking style than women do.
 Creativity is strongly related to that of the Pioneer, as one might imagine.

-Women do business differently, but are no less enterprising than men
+Women business owners do business differently, but are no less enterprising than men